 I said it.
-I never seems to fail though.
+It never seems to fail though.
 The internet comes up with some cool thing that could change the world and help us all further humanity.
 Then the marketers find it and ruin it.
 It happened with Twitter, remember?

 Twitter was cool and hip and a great way to connect with new people.
-Until marketers realized that that many virgin eyeballs could spell big bucks.
+Until marketers realized that many virgin eyeballs could spell big bucks.
 Suddenly Twitter was overrun with spammers and rendered about as useless as a screen door on a submarine.

 Normally I’d have titled this post “Spammers Ruin Everything,” but I realized today that it’s not just the bad apples that spoil the internet.
 Sometimes it’s just the regular apples.

 Case and point is today’s post from John Chow in which he talks about Sweeva (think Adwords meets StumbleUpon).
 It was while reading his post that I realized how cool an idea Sweeva could be.